 Combine the Singapore Zoo and Night Safari

-The Singapore Zoo is one of the must-see things in Singapore.
-It’s an open air zoo, which is great because animals aren’t locked up in tiny cages.
+The Singapore Zoo is a must-see.
+It’s an open-air zoo, which is great because animals aren’t locked up in tiny cages.
 It’s actually one of the best zoos I’ve ever been to.
 They also offer a night tour in a different section of the park where you get to see the nocturnal animals.
 These activities aren’t very cheap, but if you combine them together, you’ll save a lot of money.
 It’s worth the price.

-For more information on Singapore, including costs, more things to do, and ways to save money, visit my complete guide to Singapore travel.
+For more information on Singapore, including costs, activities, and more ways to save money, visit my complete guide to Singapore travel.